The startling insight is this, the vast majority of leaders fail to meet their strategic goals.

 As leaders when can either tell people what to do or we can teach people how to do it.

-Intelligent organisations equip and empower their people to know what to do and how to work out what to do if what to do is not right in the moment.
+Intelligent organizations equip and empower their people to know what to do and how to work out what to do if what to do is not right in the moment.

-That’s decentralisation, empowerment, trust, wisdom and good leadership.
+That’s decentralization, empowerment, trust, wisdom and good leadership.